At Mencap, we are committed to respecting your privacy and protecting your personal information.

 Where we are providing an information and advice service to children and young people, we will only process their personal information if we have written parental consent and if we need the data in order to provide a service to them.

-If you sign up to join Family Hub, our online community for parents and family carers, you must be aged 16 or over.
+If you sign up to Mencap's online community, HealthUnlocked, you must be aged 16 or over.
+Take a look at the online community terms and conditions here.

 If you want to participate in an event organised by Mencap, or a project facilitated by us, consent must be provided by the parent, guardian or carer if you are under the age of 16.